ToucanToco/toucan-client/README.md

 ## PEP8

-New code must be PEP8-valid: tests wont pass if code is not.
+New code must be PEP8-valid (with a maximum of 100 chars): tests wont pass if code is not.
 To see PEP8 errors, run `pycodestyle <path_to_file_name>` or recursively: `pycodestyle -r .`